 Dear Mr. Hoover,

 The Boston Consulting Group was recently recognized as one of the best places to work in the country, due to its commitment to work/life balance and opportunities for junior level staffers to build their professional skills.
-I was not surprised in the least by this honor, since my associate Nicole Robinson raves about her positive experience working with your company.
+I was not surprised by this honor, since my associate Nicole Robinson raves about her positive experience working with your company.

 Dear Ms. Jones,

-I am an avid reader of The Washington Post and admire your dedication to providing fair and balanced information about current education policy.
+I'm an avid reader of The Washington Post and admire your dedication to providing fair and balanced information about current education policy.
 Your recent story about the value of media literacy training for high school students was particularly impressive.

-After earning my journalism degree from The University of Iowa, I accepted a position as a staff writer at The Waterloo-Cedar Falls Courier.
+After earning my journalism degree from The University of Iowa, I accepted a position as a Staff Writer at The Waterloo-Cedar Falls Courier.
 Two years as a general assignment reporter helped me discover my passion for the education beat.